-\nd { {\bf Abstract:} We are motivated by cone spherical metrics on compact Riemann surfaces of positive genus to solve a special case of the Hurwitz problem.
-Precisely speaking, letting $d,\,g$ and $\ell$ be three positive integers and $\Lambda$ be the following collection of $(\ell+2)$ partitions of a positive integer $d$:
+\nd { {\bf Abstract:} Motivated by cone spherical metrics on compact Riemann surfaces of positive genus, we address a specific case of the Hurwitz problem.
+Specifically, for given positive integers $d$, $g$ and $\ell$, along with a collection $\Lambda$ consisting of $(\ell+2)$ partitions of the positive integer $d$:

-where $(m_1,\cdots, m_{\ell})$ is a partition of $p+q-2+2g$, we prove that there exists a branched cover from some compact Riemann surface of genus $g$ to the Riemann sphere ${\Bbb P}^1$ with branch data $\Lambda$.
-An analogue for the genus-zero case was found by the first two authors ({\it Algebra Colloq.} {\bf 27} (2020), no. 2, 231-246), who were stimulated by such metrics on ${\Bbb P}^1$ and conjectured the veracity of the above statement there.}
+where $(m_1,\cdots, m_{\ell})$ is a partition of $p+q-2+2g$, we establish the existence of a branched cover from a compact Riemann surface of genus $g$ to the Riemann sphere ${\Bbb P}^1$ with branch data $\Lambda$.
+Notably, this complements the genus-zero case, as initially discovered by the first two authors in {\it Algebra Colloq.} {\bf 27} (2020), no. 2, 231-246.
+Their work was prompted by analogous metrics on ${\Bbb P}^1$, leading them to conjecture the validity of the aforementioned statement in that context.}

 \nd{\bf Keywords.} branched cover, Hurwitz problem, cone spherical metric, one-form